Nilebong/mission_europa/README.md

 A Vite + React frontend for an interactive Europa mission visualization.

+I tried to make the tracking system working but I endup only making up a 3d model.

 This workspace contains the client-side app only.
 It renders a mission dashboard, milestone timeline, and Three.js solar system visualization using the local frontend files in this folder.

 # Try it